250+ Ways to Describe Voices: A Word List for Writers

 “Her voice … creaked like the hinges of a rusty iron gate.” ~ Stefan Zweig

-“Her voice is like the evening thrush.” ~ Robert Burns
+“like the evening thrush.” ~ Robert Burns

-“Her voice is like the harmony of angels.” ~ Beaumont and Fletcher
+“like the harmony of angels.” ~ Beaumont and Fletcher

-“Her voice was like a bagpipe suffering from tonsillitis.” ~ Anonymous
+“like a bagpipe suffering from tonsillitis.” ~ Anonymous

-“His voice is like the rising storm.” ~ Lord Byron
+“like the rising storm.” ~ Lord Byron

-“Like melting honey.” ~ Jimmy Sangster
+“like melting honey.” ~ Jimmy Sangster

 “Liquid voice resounded like the prelude of a flute.” ~ Gabriel D’Annunzio